 |

-Crop rotation is a smart and beneficial farming practice for farmers.
-By adopting such farming practices, farmers can boost their crop yield, rejuvenate soil nutrients and improve soil fertility.
-Hence, we can say that crop rotation is a sustainable form of farming.
+There is no doubt that crop rotation is a smart and beneficial farming practice for farmers.
+By adopting such farming practices, farmers can boost their crop yield, rejuvenate soil nutrients, and improve soil fertility.
+Hence, we can say that crop rotation contributes to long-term agricultural sustainability.

-Planting two or more crops sequentially on the same plot of land to improve soil health, optimize nutrients, and combat pest and weed pressure is known as crop rotation.
+Crop rotation involves planting two or more crops sequentially on the same plot of land.
+It improves soil health, optimizes nutrients, and manages pests and weeds.

 Soil structure, conserving nutrients, and weed and pest control are some major considerations to be followed when selecting crops for crop rotation.